simonmichael/hledger/MANUAL.markdown

 - If you specify [account pattern(s)](#filter-patterns) on the command line, only matching transactions will be considered for defaults.

-- While entering account names, the tab key will auto-complete up to the next : separator
+- While entering account names, the tab key will auto-complete as far as possible, and if pressed a second time will show a list of options.

 - If a [default commodity](#default-commodity) is defined, it will be used for any commodity-less amounts entered.